 How do you care for a lifesaver plant?

+- Light: Huernia zebrina prefers bright, indirect light or partial shade.
+If grown indoors, place it near a south or east-facing window.
+Outdoors, place the plant in a spot with filtered sunlight or light shade, as direct sunlight can cause sunburn on the stems.
 Life saver plants grow underneath shrubs or other plants in nature.
 Too much sun can cause stems to develop protective reddish and purple pigmentation, which may scald the plant tissues if it’s not properly protected from direct sunlight exposure (not enough shade).

 This plant is part of the milkweed family which means it is toxic to animals and people if ingested or if the latex “sap” gets into your eyes.
 Make sure to wash your hands after touching this plant because its white latex can cause eye damage.
 If you eat any of the raw material it might result in digestive problems or other negative reactions.
 This plant should absolutely not be in a place where it can be easily reached by children or pets.